microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Cosmos DB Insert Document](assets/cosmos-db-insert-document.png)

+You can now validate your workflow as done for the past step : delete and upload once again the audio file.
-Give it a try and ensure you can see a new item in your Cosmos DB container !
+You should see you can see a new item in your Cosmos DB container !

 </details>